Bigenlight/SimVLA/readme.md

-# SimVLA: Simple Vision-Language-Action Model
+# SimVLA: A Simple VLA Baseline for Robotic Manipulation

-A simple and efficient Vision-Language-Action (VLA) model based on SmolVLM-500M-Instruct for robot manipulation tasks.
+A simple and efficient Vision-Language-Action (VLA) model for robot manipulation tasks.

 ## Features